 A small quantity of uncooked bacon is very unlikely to cause issues.
 If your pup eats a large amount, then the most likely outcome will be an upset stomach.
 The high fat and salt content can be quite irritating to your pet’s gastrointestinal tract (guts).
 It can cause bloating, vomiting and diarrhea.
 Usually, this is quite mild and self-limiting.
 In some cases, it could be more serious depending on how much they have eaten.

 Some dogs can also develop acute pancreatitis which is a serious condition whereby the pancreas (a small organ in the gastrointestinal tract that helps with fat digestion) becomes very inflamed.
+This can happen with any food items high in sodium, including cooked bacon, or bacon grease.

 This is a very painful condition causing severe abdominal discomfort and can also contribute to other symptoms such as panting and pacing, lethargy, drooling, vomiting, and diarrhea.
 Animals with pancreatitis typically don’t show interest in their food, start vomiting, and can become very dehydrated and ill.